tytydraco/yessleep/out/Equinox.md

 It felt like I was frozen in that carseat forever, but it was still hours before the sun came up.
 Hours I spent running, walking, crying, down the only road out of that place.
 A girl in her pajamas, barefoot, walking for her life down a dirt road, clinging to her teddy bear.
 I wandered onto some access road some time before the sun started to rise, when a car slowed to a stop next to me.
 A man, a woman, two kids, and their dog.
 A family on a road trip.

-They asked a bunch of questions.
-I was too tired, too scared, too weak to answer.
+They asked a bunch of questions that I was too tired, too scared, too weak to answer.
+Then they gave me a ride, squeezed into the back while the mom held onto their dog who wouldn't stop growling at me.
+I just hugged Nellie and crouched into the seat corner.
+The boy, the one nearest to me kept staring daggers at me, until eventually he asked if I was a ghost.

 They took me to the nearest town and I spent the next few nights in a police station where they asked me all the same questions.
 With time, I was able to answer some and even ask a few.
 Police went to the farm and came back saying they found nothing.
 No dad, no blood.
 His truck was there, but all that was on the seat or the floor was hay.
 All they found on the roundabout was crows pecking at a pile of pumpkin guts.
 Nothing in the house, except more hay.
 They didn't say anything about the scarecrow.

 They asked me who my mom was and what number they could call.
 Then it was a social worker, telling me about somewhere new.
 Three nights in a police station and twelve years in the foster system.
 My only next of kin was considered unfit, and that's never really changed.
 Neither have I, for that matter, except for the worse.